-Getting the Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We also extend special thanks to the contributing editor, Amer Hussein N Mambuay of SyCip Salazar Hernandez & Gatmaitan, for his assistance with this volume.
+Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
+We also extend special thanks to the contributing John Dewar of Milbank for his assistance with this volume and to Amer Hussein N Mambuay of SyCip Salazar Hernandez & Gatmaitan for his contribution to previous editions.